The Change Curve

 Accelerating Change, and Increasing its Likelihood of Success

 Here's the scenario: You have invested vast amounts of time and dollars in the latest systems and processes; you have trained everyone; and you have made their lives so much easier (or so you think.)
-Yet months later, people still persist in their old ways: Where are the business improvements you expected?
+Yet months later, people still persist in their old ways.
+Where are the business improvements you expected?
 And when will the disruption you're experiencing subside?

-The fact is that organizations don't just change because of new systems, processes or new organization structures.
+The fact is that organizations don't just change because of new systems, processes or structures.
 They change because the people within the organization adapt and change too.
 Only when the people within it have made their own personal transitions can an organization truly reap the benefits of change.

 The easier you can make this journey for people, the sooner your organization will benefit, and the more likely you are to be successful.
 However if you get this wrong, you could be heading for project – and career – failure.